Patagonia Centered Tights Review

-The Patagonia Centered Tights are made of 85% Polyester and 15% Spandex.
+The Patagonia Centered Tights material is 85% Polyester and 15% Spandex.
 They come in four different color patterns and range from XS to XXL.

 These leggings are a bit on the thicker side and aren't as breathable as others in our review.
-That being said, the Polyester and Spandex blend wicks away sweat and dries quickly.
-Any sweat stains we acquired during class were soon gone, and we could run off and do our errands without worrying about embarrassing wet marks.
-We wouldn't reach for them for a hot yoga class; instead, we prefer the Onzie or Lululemon Train.
+That said, the Polyester and Spandex blend wicks away sweat and dries quickly.
+Any sweat stains we acquired during class were soon gone, and we could run off and do our errands without worrying about conspicuous wet marks.
+However, we wouldn't reach for them for a hot yoga class; instead, we prefer the Onzie.

 Ease of Movement

 These pants compress well; the waistband is on the tighter end, which can feel constricting, especially during forward folds.
-That being said, they rank on the higher end of the spectrum in this metric, as we felt comfortable and relaxed during practice and other outdoor activities, though we wouldn't necessarily recommend them for all-day wear.
+In this metric, they rank on the higher end of the spectrum, as we felt comfortable and relaxed during practice and other outdoor activities.
+However, we wouldn't necessarily recommend them for all-day loungewear.

 Comfort and Fit

 These tights have a smooth fabric that feels soft against the skin.
-The waistband is on the tighter side and starts to dig in after a couple of hours, which doesn't make for a great "all day" pant.
-For how much compression and shaping the leggings provide, we must admit that we're impressed by the overall level of comfort.
+The waistband is on the tighter side and starts to dig in after a couple of hours, which doesn't make for a great "all-day" pant.
+But for how much compression and shaping the leggings provide, we must admit that we're impressed by the overall comfort level.

-The thicker nature of these pants lends itself to a strong and durable material.
+These pants' strong and durable material lends itself to more intense activities.
 We loved these tights so much that we started taking them outside the studio to go climbing and hiking.
 Lucky for us, the Polyester and Spandex blend minimizes the amount of pilling acquired (the dread of the modern-day yogi).
 One of our testers has owned these tights for about six months now and uses them for hiking, climbing; you name it!
 After such intense activity, her pants only show some light pilling on the bum area.
 For this reason, these pants earned a high score in durability.

-The Patagonia Centered is a great pair of flattering tights that will last for what feels like forever.
+The Patagonia Centered is an excellent pair of flattering tights that will last.
+They made it into our best yoga pants review, and are at least worth taking a look at.
 Due to their thicker nature, if you are a hot yoga junkie, these pants may not be the ones for you.
-That being said, their Polyester and Spandex blend dries at a decent rate if you do choose to wear them to your favorite power class.
-If you are someone who wants to wear their leggings for every and any activity, then these come highly recommended.
-Running, hiking, biking, or climbing, these are a dependable and great pair of pants.
+That said, their Polyester and Spandex blend dries at a decent rate if you do choose to wear them to your favorite power class.
+If you want to wear your leggings for every and any activity, we highly recommend these pants.
+Whether running, hiking, biking, or climbing, these are amazingly dependable.

 — Hannah Hall